-Samhain (pronounced SOW-in) marks one of the most significant festivals in the Pagan Wheel of the Year.
-Celebrated from sunset on October 31st to sunset on November 1st, it heralds the end of the harvest and the beginning of the dark half of the year.
-Rooted in ancient Celtic tradition, Samhain is a liminal time when the veil between the worlds is believed to thin, allowing spirits, ancestors, and otherworldly beings to cross into the mortal realm.
+Samhain (pronounced SOW-in) and Nos Galan Gaeaf (Winter’s Eve) marks one of the most significant festivals in the Pagan Wheel of the Year.
+It is celebrated from sunset on October 31st to sunset on November 1st, and it signals the end of the harvest as well as the beginning of the dark half of the year.
+Rooted in ancient Celtic tradition, Samhain represents a powerful liminal moment in the seasonal cycle.
+During this time, the veil between worlds grows thin, and therefore spirits, ancestors, and otherworldly beings can more easily cross into the mortal realm.

 Historical Origin